tirimatangi/CoFSM/README.md

 - **#16** Give the event a name and set the data.
 Remember from the state coroutine above that the data is a counter which says how many times the ping and pong states will exchange events.
 - **#17** Set the initial state as "ping" and send the first event.
 Ping state will resume, receive the event and the FSM will start running.
 - **#18** `sendEvent` returns when the FSM is time suspended.
-In this case it happens which the states have ping-pong'ed the events back and forth twice.
+In this case it happens when the states have ping-pong'ed the events back and forth twice.
 - **#19**  Run the FSM again by repeating steps **#16** - **#18** but this time starting from "pong" state.

 **Output:**